COVID-19 Update: Read messageHide message »

-Becca recommends going to the Rebates page on this website and searching for the product or service that you're interested in to learn more about our available rebates.
-Efficiency Vermont offers rebates on heating systems, household appliances, insulation and air sealing services, and more.
-We also share when your utility has a rebate for a certain product, like heat pumps or heat pump water heaters.
+Becca recommends going to our Rebates page and searching for the product or service that you're interested in to learn more about our available rebates.
+Efficiency Vermont offers rebates on heating systems, household appliances, weatherization, and more.
+We also share rebates from your utility for certain products, like heat pumps and heat pump water heaters.

 One of our most popular handouts at Home Shows and other events is our list of current rebates for your home.
 You can also search through our full directory of rebates on this site to find exactly what you're looking for.
 If you're a business owner, here's a similar overview of our programs for businesses and farms and a directory of available rebates.

 If you’re ready to move forward on your energy project, we can help you find a contractor or retailer in your area.
 Click on “Find a Contractor or Retailer” at the top of the Efficiency Vermont homepage.
 Simply select the type of service you’re looking for (a weatherization contractor, a general contractor, or a retailer), and enter your zip code.
 The results will include information on the contractor, their contact information, and recent reviews from other customers.

 Efficiency Excellence Network (EEN) members are a network of independent contractors committed to providing their customers the highest level of professional energy efficiency services.
 This network is comprised of experts in the advanced technologies and building sciences that make buildings more energy efficient and affordable to maintain.
 They are also trained to understand and consider important health and safety measures that are key to any job.